 The range of equipment available from Dun Laoghaire Harbour is limited to the maintenance requirements of its small workforce.
-It is necessary to obtain any additional equipment from external sources and in this matter the Harbour Maintenance Manager, in consultation with Harbour Master, ensures the compilation of supply lists/contact nos. for use in Emergency situations.
+It is necessary to obtain any additional equipment from external sources and in this matter the Harbour Operations Manager, ensures the compilation of supply lists/contact nos. for use in Emergency situations.

-The Harbour Master identifies and determines the availability of resources at neighbouring harbour premises e.g. Commissioners of Irish Lights, County Council, and Yacht Clubs.
+The Harbour Master identifies and determines the availability of resources at neighboring harbour premises e.g. Commissioners of Irish Lights, County Council, and Yacht Clubs.
 Confirmation (within those organisations) is in place on the method for the release/making available of such equipment/premises - where such availability is possible and permissible by those bodies.